Training Coordinator and Staff Psychologist

 I thoroughly enjoy working with college students and have spent the majority of my professional career- 17 years- working in college counseling centers.
 I feel honored to assist students at such an important time in their lives and empower them to make healthy decisions to improve their well-being.
 In particular, I am interested in working with students struggling with dating violence, sexual assault, depression, anxiety, trauma, identity development, gender and multicultural issues, career indecision, and eating disorders.
 Additionally, I am passionate about training and enjoy supervising counselors-in-training.

 I also have experience working in community mental health, private practice, and substance abuse clinics.
 I have worked with children, adolescents, and adults and have experience with mental health administration, substance abuse treatment, and conducting research.
 I provide individual, group, couples, and crisis counseling, and I use EMDR (Eye Movement Desensitization and Reprocessing).
-Consultation and outreach activities allow me to interact with campus and community partners to expand the impact of the Counseling Center.
+Consultation and outreach activities allow me to interact with campus and community partners to expand the impact of CAPS.
 I have worked extensively with medical students and provided consultation to residence life staff.
 Using assessment measures assists me with case conceptualization and was a significant tool in my private practice, where I assisted social workers and judges with family reunification decisions.

 Therapy is an opportunity for growth and self-exploration!
 It can be exciting, difficult, and rewarding all at the same time.
 In therapy, I use a developmental and integrative approach, consisting primarily of feminist, interpersonal, cognitive-behavioral, and multicultural interventions.
 My goal is to provide a safe space for my clients to explore their emotions and empower them to articulate their goals and begin to make behavior change.